If you love peanut butter balls, then these Christmas Light Peanut Butter Balls are the perfect holiday treat for you.

 Additional Ingredients You’ll Need:

-Candy melts in various colors (I used red, orange, yellow, green and royal blue)
+- Candy melts in various colors (I used orange, yellow, green, royal blue,

 HOW TO MAKE THE CHRISTMAS LIGHT PEANUT BUTTER BALLS: